mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/yail_grammar.md

 5. **Variadic primitives**: `string-append`, `make-yail-list`, `make-yail-dictionary`, `+`, `-`, `*` can take 2 or more arguments.
 The types list must have a matching number of type entries.

 6. **Statement primitives are NOT values**: Mutating primitives (`yail-list-append!`, `yail-list-add-to-list!`, `yail-list-set-item!`, `yail-list-remove-item!`, `yail-list-insert-item!`, `yail-dictionary-set-pair`, `yail-dictionary-delete-pair`, `yail-dictionary-recursive-set`, `yail-dictionary-combine-dicts`) are statement blocks with no output.
 They **CANNOT** be used as arguments to other expressions — doing so produces disconnected blocks.
 Use `let` to bind the collection, mutate it with the statement primitive, then reference the variable.

+7. **`yail-matrix-set-cell!` is a STATEMENT**: Like list mutation primitives, `yail-matrix-set-cell!` mutates in place and cannot be nested in expressions.
+Its argument order is `(matrix, value, idx1, idx2, ...)` — the value comes before the dimension indices.

+8. **Anonymous procedure YAIL is the same for statement and expression**: `call-yail-procedure` generates identical YAIL whether it returns a value or not.
+In statement context (inside `begin`, event handler body), it produces a statement block.
+In expression context (inside property set, argument to another call), it produces an expression block.

 ---